avimatarasso/photometry-pipeline/README.txt

 All code below was adapted by Avi Matarasso from the Bruchas lab pipeline, originally developed by Christian Pedersen.
+Reach out to akmat@uw.edu with any questions.

 If you are recording from a TdT machine, you will initiate conversion of TDT files to matlab data and .mat files from the tdtExtract.m script.